JunwookHeo/bcsos/README.md

 # MLDC
-This is a simulator for Multi-Level Distributed Caching on the Blockchain for Storage Optimisation.
+This is a simulator for [Multi-Level Distributed Caching on the Blockchain for Storage Optimisation](https://eprints.qut.edu.au/228429/) which was presented at the ICBC2022 conference.

 # Requirements
 * go version 1.16 or above